Guide

 Tracking depreciation manually can be time-consuming, especially as your business grows and acquires more assets.
 Spreadsheets can lead to errors that affect your financial reports and tax filings.

 Cloud accounting software simplifies tracking your fixed assets and calculating depreciation.
 With a platform like Xero, you can set up a fixed asset register and automate depreciation calculations.
-Once you enter an asset's details, the software can handle the monthly or yearly journal entries for you.
+Once you enter an asset's details, the software handles the monthly or yearly journal entries for you.

-This not only saves you time but also ensures your asset values are always up-to-date, giving you a clear and accurate picture of your financial health.
-You can run your business with confidence, knowing your books are in order.
-Start a free trial to see how Xero can streamline your asset management.
+This saves you time and ensures your asset values stay up-to-date.
+You get a clear, accurate picture of your financial health and can run your business with confidence.
+Get one month free to see how Xero can streamline your asset management.

 FAQs on accumulated depreciation